Court System Not Divorce Act Needs Overhaul

 One determining factor will be the length of the marriage.
 How long have you been with your spouse?
 If you were recently married and you are getting a divorce after several weeks or less, it may still be possible to return or exchange the wedding gifts.

-Becoming a legal guardian in Ontario grants you certain rights.
+Becoming a legal guardian in Ontario grants you specific rights.
 These include being able to make decisions for others who are under your guardianship.
 You may become a guardian of a minor child who may not be related to you.

 You also need to know which decisions you are allowed to make.
 Further, you must know what decisions will require judicial approval.
 Therefore, you should reach out to a lawyer.
 Lawyers can inform you about the rights you have during these circumstances.